luciopaiva/dicio-crawler/README.md

 An experimental crawler for dicio.com.br.
 Makes throttled, concurrent requests and saves results to local sqlite database.

+## License

+You should use this only for educational purposes.
+Please see `LICENSE.md`.
+I am not involved with `dicio.com.br` in any way, so run it at your own risk.

 ## How to install and run the crawler

     nvm use